The Lab

 IDEs & Editors

-- VS Code — For general-purpose scripting and remote SSH development.
+- Zed — For general-purpose scripting and remote SSH development.

 - Font: GitHub Monaspace Neon (primary, ligatures enabled) & JetBrains Mono.